swerdloj/RustUI/README.md

 2. In `font.rs`, update `default_font` for the `FontParams` struct

 ## TODOs:
-- Refactor widget ids from being `u32`s to `&'static str`s
-  - Allow for lookup by string
-  - Enforce uniqueness
-  - Maintain in hash table (id -> widget)
 - Implement ECS for widgets and views (see widgets/widget.rs & views/view.rs)
   - What must each widget share?
   - What must each view share?